oreillymedia/jupyter-book-to-htmlbook/README.md

 ## Notes

+* The `"pagenumrestart"` class is currently applied to the first chapter with parts (assuming that the chapters are numbered); this is a limitation to be overcome later (if there is a single-file chapter 1, a part, etc.)
 * Currently, bibliography references are "opinionated," and are meant to follow CMS author-date in terms of in-text citations (no work has been done on the actual *references.html* yet).